Coopercoppers/PFN/README.md

 Currently you can:
 * add a new tail-to-tail table prediction in the RE unit to cover this case, but metric evaluation, data processing and such require modifications as well.
 * switch head-to-head prediction in RE table to Tail-to-Tail if your dataset has much less triples that contain tail-overlap triples.
-This will only incur minor changes in data processing.
+This will only incur minor changes in the code.

 We will update a new version of PFN to handle the issue in the near future.